$S_8$ from peculiar velocities: agreement with Planck for Tully--Fisher and supernovae, tension for the fundamental plane: Comparison to literature

-\cref{fig:b1_beta} shows the inferred $\beta^\star$ from the \ac{CF4} W1 and \ac{SDSS} \ac{FP} samples when $b_1$ is fixed during inference.
-We test values of $b_1$ uniformly spaced between 0.3 and 1.5.
+\Cref{fig:b1_beta} shows the inferred $\beta^\star$ from the \ac{CF4} W1 and \ac{SDSS} \ac{FP} samples when $b_1$ is fixed during inference.
+We test values of $b_1$ uniformly spaced between 0.5 and 2.5.
 The figure highlights the degeneracy between $b_1$ and $\beta^\star$: fixing $b_1$ below the model-preferred range yields artificially high $\beta^\star$.
-This behaviour is expected: larger $b_1$ values increase the probability of inferred distances placing galaxies in overdense regions where peculiar velocities are typically higher, thereby reducing the $\beta^\star$ required to match the true velocities.
+This behaviour is expected: larger $b_1$ values increase the probability of inferred distances placing galaxies in overdense regions where peculiar velocities are higher, thereby reducing the $\beta^\star$ required to match the true velocities.

-However, the inhomogeneous Malmquist bias treatment alone cannot account for the difference between our measured $\beta^\star$ and that of~\citeauthor{Said_2020}.
-Fixing $b_1=1$ would in fact yield a higher $\beta^\star$, not a lower one.
-The main driver of the discrepancy remains unclear, but it may partly reflect methodological differences, for example modelling the intrinsic scatter in angular size rather than in its logarithm, or differences in the adopted samples (we use the \ac{SDSS} \ac{FP} compilation of~\citealt{Howlett_2022}, whereas \citeauthor{Said_2020} employed an earlier version of the \ac{SDSS} \ac{FP} sample).
+The amplitude of the residual offset between our \ac{FP} $\beta^\star$ and that of~\citeauthor{Said_2020} likely reflects the remaining methodological differences, for example modelling the intrinsic scatter in angular size rather than in its logarithm, or differences in the adopted samples (we use the \ac{SDSS} \ac{FP} compilation of~\citealt{Howlett_2022}, whereas \citeauthor{Said_2020} employed an earlier version of the \ac{SDSS} \ac{FP} sample).
 In comparison with~\citeauthor{Boubel_2024}, it is likewise uncertain how their treatment affects $\beta^\star$.
 By sampling the cosmological redshift directly from the observed redshift, their model bypasses a treatment of inhomogeneous Malmquist bias: the distance prior is effectively replaced by the empirical number density of the sample.